SMS V191: First World War

 In August 1915 the Germans detached a large portion of the High Seas Fleet for operations in the Gulf of Riga in support of the advance of German troops.
 It was planned to enter the Gulf via the Irben Strait, defeating any Russian naval forces and mining the entrance to Moon Sound.
 The torpedo boats of I Flotilla, including V191 was deployed in support of these operations, with V191, G193 and G194 encountering and exchanging fire with the large Russian destroyer Novik and two smaller destroyers of the Emir Bukharski-class on 11 August.
-On 17 December 1915, V191 and the light cruiser Bremen were sunk in a minefield between Windau (now Ventspils, Latvia) and Lyserot.
+On 17 December 1915, V191 and the light cruiser Bremen were sunk in a minefield between Windau (now Ventspils, Latvia) and Lyserort.
 25 of V191's crew were killed.